Do I have to get buildings insurance from my mortgage provider?

 Do I have to get my buildings insurance from my mortgage provider?

 No, you don’t.
-While some lenders will include buildings insurance as part of the mortgage package, if they don’t and they try to sell you a buildings insurance policy, you’re under no obligation to buy it.
+While some lenders will include buildings insurance as part of the mortgage package, if they don’t and they try to sell you a buildings insurance policy, you’re under no obligation to buy it from them.

-The policy offered to you by your mortgage provider may give the right level of cover, but you might be able save money by shopping around for better value buildings insurance.
+The policy offered to you by your mortgage provider may give the right level of cover, but you might be able to save money by shopping around for buildings insurance.

 It’s important to note that your mortgage provider does have the right to reject your choice of buildings insurance if it thinks it doesn’t offer adequate cover.
 But, even if that was the case, you’d still be free to choose your own alternative.